Can dogs eat strawberries? Yes, dogs can eat strawberries, raspberries, blackberries, and blueberries.

 Immunity booster

-Vitamin C, B1, B6 & K helps in boosting the immunity power of your dogs.
-Besides, the berries provide an excellent source of essential minerals, including potassium, iodine, folic acid, and magnesium, all of which are very important for a dog’s overall health.
+Vitamin C, B1, B6 & K help boost your dog’s immune system.
+Besides, the berries provide essential minerals, including potassium, iodine, folic acid, and magnesium, vital to a dog’s overall health.

 Digestion

-Strawberries are loaded with fiber and fiber is known to help digestion.
-Just like in human bodies, insoluble fiber absorbs water in order to soften up a dog’s stool.
+Strawberries are loaded with fiber, which is known to help digestion.
+Like in human bodies, insoluble fiber absorbs water to soften a dog’s stool.
 Eating berries helps dogs with constipation problems.

 Skin and coat health

-Omega-3 fatty acids are important for your dog’s coat and skin health.
-Omega 3 also has anti-inflammatory properties which help prevent itchy or scaly skin.
+Omega-3 fatty acids are essential for your dog’s coat and skin health.
+Omega-3 also has anti-inflammatory properties, which help prevent itchy or scaly skin.

 Oral health

-The antioxidants and vitamin C present in strawberries helps your dog’s gums and teeth from decay and any infection.
-In addition, strawberry also contains an enzyme called malic acid, that can help whiten your dog’s teeth.
+Strawberries’ antioxidants and vitamin C help your dog’s gums and teeth from decay and infection.
+In addition, strawberry contains an enzyme called malic acid, which can help whiten your dog’s teeth.

 Are there any risks of feeding strawberries to dogs?

-It would be unfair to not point out risks that are involved with feeding strawberries to your dogs.
+It would be unfair not to mention the risks of feeding your dogs strawberries.

-In general, the berries are nontoxic to dogs but can pose certain threats which are listed below:
+In general, the berries are nontoxic to dogs but can pose specific threats, which are listed below:

 Sugar